nolliechyTW/WIL/Leetcode/ArrayAndHashing/36. Valid Sudoku/README.md

 > - See if this problem matches a problem category (e.g. Strings/Arrays) and strategies or patterns within the category

 1. Storing the elements of the array in a Hashset<br>
    As we iterate through the array, we can store each number in a Set.
-If the number is already in the Hashset, then we can return True.
-Otherwise we reach the end of the array and return False.
+If the number is already in the Hashset, then we can return `False`.
+Otherwise we reach the end of the array and return `True`.

 ### Plan

 > - Sketch visualizations and write pseudocode
 > - Walk through a high level implementation with an existing diagram

 General Idea: Create three Hashset to store number.
-If the number is already in the Hashset, then return True.
-Otherwise we reach the end of the array and return False.
+If the number is already in the Hashset, then return `False`.
+Otherwise we reach the end of the array and return `True`.

 1. Create Hashset using `defaultdict(set)` in python
 2. Iterate through numbers()
-   - If number is already in set return True
+   - If number is already in set return `False`
    - Else store number in set
-3. Return False if we have reached the end of the list without duplicate
+3. Return `True` if we have reached the end of the list without duplicate

 ### Implement